 Early identification of SEND is essential in providing the right support for children to enable them to fulfil their potential.
 At Chantry we do this is in a range of ways.
 In June the SENCO speaks to every nursery from which the children are joining us, to explore any issues that may need to be raised.
 If needed, the SENCO will accompany the class teacher on any nursery visits so more in-depth discussion can take place, and observations of the child in an educational setting will take place if appropriate.
 This enables us to plan ahead for any arising need.
 Following this we look at information provided by the parents and carers, and meetings may be arranged to further look at need and provision for the following September.
-Transition meetings with outside agencies may also take place to support the child's move into school where there are higher level needs.
+Where higher level needs are present transition meetings with outside agencies may also take place to support the child's move into school.

 The SENCO works very closely with the Reception class so that she has strong relationships with the children and builds an understanding of any need from the beginning of their time with us.
-For children whose speech sounds raise any concern assessments take place early in the first term so that support can be put in place where needed.
+For children whose speech sounds raise any concern assessments take place early in term 2 so that support can be put in place where needed.
 Language assessments take place later in the school year to enable to children reach further maturity before we look at this area of development.

-The SENCO has an open door policy for parents and carers should they have any questions or concerns with regard to SEND.
+The SENCO has an open door policy for parents and carers should they have any questions or concerns with regard to SEND, and can be reached by email on senco@chantry.e-sussex.sch.uk